 This single-window operation philosophy is all-embracing and is essential to the sphere of data analytics.
 Make it simple and give it to me when and where I need it.
 As a center of single-window work in the Office 365 platform, Teams becomes an interesting platform to integrate various analytical tools.

 But you would also like to know some parts of the analytical information.
-The majority of the existing analytical tools are built standalone from Office 365.
+The majority of the existing analytical tools are built standalone from Microsoft 365.
 It implies the need for double identification, transfer, storage, and processing of your data on their premises, and in many cases, it’s just a page that standalone service added to the Teams.
 Data-wise, security-wise, the services are standalone.

 - you can add a dashboard to the Teams group in a separate tab,